-Having a new baby brings a lot of excitement and with that, a lot to learn!
-Shortly after birth, you will come to realize you know your baby better than anyone else.
+Having a new baby brings a lot of excitement and learning!
+Shortly after birth, you will realize you know your baby better than anyone else.

 A full-term baby born after nine months (38-42 weeks) of pregnancy generally: